komuw/sewer/README.md

   --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to output log messages at. eg:
                         --loglevel DEBUG
+  --timeout TIMEOUT
+                        the max time(in seconds) that the client will wait for a network call to complete, default is 7 seconds. eg: --timeout 30
 ```

 The cerrtificate, certificate key and account key will be saved in the directory that you run sewer from.